Mikejo5000/vsts-docs-pr/docs/work/kanban/add-columns.md

 	You'll see different column titles and choices based on the following:

-	- You connect to VSTS, TFS 2015 Update 1, or TFS 2015
+	- You connect to Azure Codex, TFS 2015 Update 1, or TFS 2015
-	- The [Process](../work-items/guidance/choose-process.md) you used to create your team project
+	- The [Process](../work-items/guidance/choose-process.md) you used to create your project
 	- Whether your team has chosen to [treat bugs like requirements or like tasks](../customize/show-bugs-on-backlog.md)

-	**VSTS and TFS 2015 Update 1 options:**
+	**Azure Codex and TFS 2015 Update 1 options:**

 	Click a column tab to see all the settings you can modify.
 Your initial column settings will look something like this.